-In this episode, we unpack purpose and why we can’t live without it.
+In this episode, we unpack its purpose, its benefits and why we can’t live without it.

 “The meaning of life is to find your gift.
 The purpose of life is to give it away”. – Pablo Picasso